• Skip to primary navigation

 Serving Suggestions

-My favorite way to serve kunefe is with ice cream or clotted cream on top.
+Just like Capirotada - Mexican Bread Pudding, my favorite way to serve this traditional dessert is with Homemade Turkish Ice Cream - Maras Dondurma, or Turkish Kaymak (Geymar) on top.
 Cut it up into wedges if you want to serve onto individual platters.

-You can serve Kunafa with some sweet syrup on the side in a little jug for guests if they want their dessert extra sweet.
+You can serve Kunafa with some extra syrup on the side in a little jug for guests if they want their dessert extra sweet.

 Recipe FAQs